-Competency in civic engagement refers to actions wherein students participate in activities of personal and public concern that are both meaningful to the student and socially beneficial to the community.
+Competency in civic engagement refers to students demonstrating disciplinary knowledge related to the economic and/or the political life of the community. actions wherein students participate in activities of personal and public concern that are both meaningful to the student and socially beneficial to the community.
 Civic engagement is "working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes."
 (Excerpted from Civic Responsibility and Higher Education, edited by Thomas Ehrlich, published by Oryx Press, 2000, Preface, page vi.)

-Student Learning Outcomes (students should be able to...):
+Student Learning Outcomes (SLOs)

-1. Diversity of Communities and Cultures (required for SS1)
+Students should be able to:

-- Discuss how their own attitudes and beliefs compared to those of other cultures and communities. - Exhibit curiosity about what can be learned from diversity of communities and cultures.
+- 1. Diversity of Communities and Cultures (required for GT-SS1) - Discuss how their own attitudes and beliefs compared to those of other cultures and communities. - Exhibit curiosity about what can be learned from diversity of communities and cultures.

-2. Civic Knowledge
+2. Civic Knowledge (required for GT-SS1)